Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 Is the position I applied for still open?

-- If the role is posted on the Climate Corps website, then it is still open.
+If the role is posted on the Climate Corps website, it is still open.

 - Fellows are generally expected to commit to a full-time, 40-hour workweek, with availability between 9 a.m. and 5 p.m. on weekdays.
-For this reason, we typically recommend that applicants apply after completing their studies or if the fellowship start date aligns closely with their graduation.
+For this reason, we recommend that students apply only if the fellowship start date falls after their graduation date.

 Can international students apply for Climate Corps?

-- If you are eligible to work in the United States, can commit to a full-time position, and possess valid I9 documentation for the duration of the fellowship, then you are eligible for the Climate Corps program!
-Note that SEI cannot sponsor or take over sponsorship of an employment visa at this time.
+If you are eligible to work in the United States, can commit to a full-time position, and possess valid I-9 documentation for the duration of the fellowship, then you are eligible for the Climate Corps program!
+Please note that SEI cannot sponsor or assume sponsorship of an employment visa at this time.

 Can candidates apply if they are authorized to work under optional practical training (OPT) or curriculum practicum training (CPT)?

-- As long as you can commit to a full-time position, and possess the necessary documents listed for an I9 (valid for the duration of the fellowship), we are delighted to have you on board!
-Note that SEI is unable to sponsor or take over sponsorship of an employment visa at this time.
+As long as you can commit to a full-time position and possess the necessary documents listed for an I-9 (valid for the duration of the fellowship), we are delighted to have you on board!
+Please note that SEI is currently unable to sponsor or take over sponsorship of an employment visa.

 How much in-person/remote work is expected for a fellowship?

-- Specific details depend on each partner organization’s needs.
+- Specific details depend on the needs of each partner organization.

-- The position description for each fellowship opportunity will indicate whether the position is remote, hybrid, or in person.
+- The job post for each fellowship opportunity will indicate whether the position is remote, hybrid, or in-person.
 For hybrid-specific positions, the days on-site are indicated in the job post.

-Can I do a fellowship with a second job?
+Can I do a fellowship while holding a second job?

-- SEI’s Climate Corps program is a full-time, immersive experience involving project work, training, professional development, and community building.
-Fellows are expected to commit to a 40-hour workweek, typically Monday through Friday from 9 a.m. to 5 p.m., though specific scheduling flexibility may be arranged with site supervisors.
-We encourage Fellows to fully engage in the professional development and community-building aspects of the program.
+SEI’s Climate Corps program is a full-time, immersive experience involving project work, training, professional development, and community building.
+Fellows are expected to commit to a 40-hour workweek, typically Monday through Friday from 9:00 a.m. to 5:00 p.m., although specific scheduling flexibility may be arranged with site supervisors.
+We encourage Fellows to fully engage in the program's professional development and community-building aspects.
 While uncommon, some past Fellows have managed second jobs by working evenings, weekends, or on a flexible schedule.

-I’ve accepted a Climate Corps fellowship and turned in all my hiring paperwork.
+I’ve accepted a Climate Corps fellowship offer and have turned in all my hiring paperwork.
 What’s next?

 - Kudos for completing your hiring paperwork!
-You will be contacted by your SEI Regional Supervisor on or near the first day of your fellowship with the next steps and instructions.
+Your SEI Regional Supervisor will contact you on or near the first day of your fellowship with the next steps and instructions.